-- About 15% of CRE assets are held by equity REITS, publicly listed vehicles. - Total market cap of \$1.0 trillion in 2018 in 186 companies. - Another 40 REITS worth \$67bn are mortgage REITS and excluded since they hold MBS rather than property. - That 15% often serves as a benchmark for the privately-held 85%. - But REITS are levered (about 30%) - May not hold a representative portfolio, in terms of geography (tilted towards "gateway" markets), risk (hold "stabilized" assets), and asset quality (hold "class A" assets) - May be contaminated by "noise" in the stock market (like the financialization of commodities discussion) - Like residential real estate, commercial RE assets trade infrequently in "OTC" transactions and assets are heterogeneous.
+- About 15% of CRE assets are held by equity REITS, publicly listed vehicles. - Total market cap of \$1.3 trillion at end of 2023 in 197 companies.
+29 REITS in the S&P500. - Another 40 REITS worth \$67bn are mortgage REITS and excluded since they hold mortgages and MBS rather than property. - That 15% often serves as a benchmark for the privately-held 85%. - REITS are levered (about 30%) - May not hold a representative portfolio, in terms of geography (tilted towards "gateway" markets), risk (hold "stabilized" assets), and asset quality (hold "class A" assets) - May be contaminated by "noise" in the stock market (like the financialization of commodities discussion) - Like residential real estate, commercial RE assets trade infrequently in "OTC" transactions and assets are heterogeneous.
 This makes it hard to come up with "the market price" or "the (expected) return" for CRE assets - Open question is how to best calculate the risk (variance and covariance with other traded assets such as stocks and bonds) for infrequently-traded private commercial (or residential) real estate.
 Index providers like MSCI Barra are very interested in this question and spend significant effort on answering it.